DeeEmm/DIY-Flow-Bench/README.md

 General Version 1.0-Beta

-For current build version please check the BUILD_NUMBER in the changelog
+For current build version please check the BUILD_NUMBER in  docs/changelog